Life insurance

 Laddering could be one option to make your coverage better fit your specific goals and timelines.
 In this case, you might consider buying a longer policy to cover your family and a shorter one to cover the mortgage balance.
 In many cases, the two smaller policies could add up to a lower premium than one larger 30-year policy that bundles all your priorities together.

 This can also be a useful way to extend the length of your coverage.
+We have different financial needs at each stage of our lives.
 If you buy insurance in your 20s, you may still be making major decisions about what your family life will look like, such as how many kids to have or where to live.
 As life changes (e.g. you have a new baby in five years, or move from renting a city apartment to buying a home in the suburbs), laddering life insurance policies can be an option to adapt your coverage to fit new needs.

 Separately, some families choose laddering because they want to strike a balance between term life, which is generally much cheaper, and whole life, which never expires (as long as your premiums are up to date).
 Splitting coverage between two policies can help people get some benefits of both term and whole life insurance: cheaper total premiums than going entirely with whole life, but some amount of permanent coverage.